vicenterusso/icon_craft/README.md

 IconCraft is a Flutter plugin designed to extend the functionality of the standard `Icon` widget.
 It allows developers to create richer iconography with the ability to combine two icons into a single widget with alignment and scaling options.

+> 🚧 Please note: This project is currently in its initial development phase.
+As such, the API may undergo significant modifications.

 ## Features

 - **Borders**: Add customizable borders around your icons with configurable colors, widths, and styles.